-This statute also explains how an insurer can obtain sinkhole coverage in the following manner:
+This statute also explains how an insured can obtain sinkhole coverage in the following manner:

 “The insurer shall make available, for an appropriate additional premium, coverage for sinkhole losses on any structure, including the contents of personal property contained therein, to the extent provided in the form to which the coverage attaches”.

-Under § 627.706(5)(3), insurers are required to explicitly state with specific language and in bold text if they exclude sinkhole loss coverage.
-The explicit disclaimer must be written in the following manner:
+Under § 627.706(5)(3), insurers are required to explicitly state in the policy documents using specific language in bold text if sinkhole loss coverage is excluded.
+The explicit disclaimer must be written in the following form:

 “YOUR POLICY PROVIDES COVERAGE FOR A CATASTROPHIC GROUND COVER COLLAPSE THAT RESULTS IN THE PROPERTY BEING CONDEMNED AND UNINHABITABLE.
 OTHERWISE, YOUR POLICY DOES NOT PROVIDE COVERAGE FOR SINKHOLE LOSSES.
 YOU MAY PURCHASE ADDITIONAL COVERAGE FOR SINKHOLE LOSSES FOR AN ADDITIONAL PREMIUM.”